Ejection fraction: What does it measure? | Beacon Health System Ejection fraction: What does it measure? | Beacon Health System

 Ejection fraction can be measured with imaging tests, including:

 • Cardiac catheterization.
 A long, thin flexible tube called a catheter is inserted in a blood vessel, usually in the groin or wrist, and guided to the heart.
-Images taken during this test can measure the ejection fraction of your heart.
+Images taken during this test can measure the ejection fraction of the heart.

 • Magnetic resonance imaging (MRI).
 An MRI uses a magnetic field and radio waves to create cross-sectional images of specific parts of the body.
 When an MRI is used to study the heart, it's called a cardiac MRI.